 You may not realize it, but the same basic principles of food safety you practice for your family should also apply to your dog's food as well.
 A perfect example of this is Salmonella.
 Just as it can make you or another member of your family sick, it can also make your dog extremely ill.
 Worse yet, if your dog's food is contaminated, the contamination can be passed on to you and the rest of the members of your family.
 Here are some tips to help protect your dog and the rest of your family from dog food illnesses.

 1. Look Carefully at the Packaging

 Pet food safety starts at the store.
-You should carefully examine the packaging itself.
+Carefully examine the packaging itself.
 Bagged foods should not have any rips, tears, or any other signs of physical damage.
 Problems like this can allow contaminants that can be harmful to your dog reach the food.
 The same applies to canned dog food that has dents in it.
-You should also look at the pull date; never feed your dog foods that are out of date.
+You should also look at the expiry date; never feed your dog foods that are out of date.

 2. Look for Recalls